Bernardo-MG/development-docs/java/functional.md

 public interface Function<T, R>
 ```

+While any interface with a single method is a functional interface, which can be initialized from a lambda, those annotated will be checked during compilation, and cause an error if they don't meet the criteria for functional interfaces.

 ### Function

 The Function interface allows chaining functions by using the compose and andThen methods.

+### Predicate

+A logical predicate, which can be combined with or and and operations, or negated.

+### Consumer

+Takes an argument, but returns nothing.
+Used for operations with side effects.

+### Supplier

+Receives no argument but returns an object.
+Can be used for initialization.

 ## Method References